oneilsh/recursion_f16/README.md

 Code: https://github.com/oneilsh/recursion_f16/commit/49f13b923b78a9fa3cf63cafc7b5185488c76cfa

+**Difficultish question:** Suppose we want to implement a hash table.
+The ``library(openssl)`` library includes some of the functions needed; for example, if `"joe"` is the key we want to hash with, `sha1("joe")` will return a pseudo-random number based on it in hexadecimal format.
+We can convert it to a large decimal number with `bignum(sha1("joe"), hex = TRUE)`.
+Further, 104729 is a large prime number.
+We can get the "hash bucket" of `"joe"` by getting the modulus value of `"joe"`s large number as: `bignum(sha1("joe"), hex = TRUE) %% bignum(104729)`.

+Using this info, and lists within lists (potentially within lists...), implement a hash table as a set of functions.
+For example `newhash <- myhash()` should return a new hash, `updated_hash <- insert_into_myhash(newhash, "joe", 34)` should store the value 34 at the key "joe", and `print(get_value_myhash(newhash, "joe"))` should print the value 34.

 #### Nov.
 16, 2016
 ## The Call Stack, Memoization Intro

 Code: https://github.com/oneilsh/recursion_f16/commit/f4fb19e196afdacc74ac0c8157ff39f802cbc899

+**Easyish question:** Write code to determine how many stack frames can be allocated in your instance of R until you get an "infinite recursion" error.
+Does it change depending on the "size" of the stack frames?
+(That is, can you recurse deeper if there are fewer and smaller local variables vs many large ones per call?)

 **Difficultish question:** Here's a table of the first 20 Fibonacci numbers, and the number of calls the recursive method uses to compute them: